Cart: 0

 • IL‑13Rα2 (found in ~75%)

-This strategy addresses tumor heterogeneity, a major barrier to efficacy in solid tumors MedPathFrontiers.
 The CAR‑T cells, engineered from the patient’s own T‑cells, are delivered intrathecally—directly to the tumor’s environment—bypassing the blood-brain barrier and promoting more effective targeting Cell+14ecancer+14Reuters+14.

 Clinical Findings